Introducing Large Language Models into the Design Flow of Time-Sensitive Networking: Lessons Learned Open Research Directions

-\begin{itemize} \item \textbf{Mathematical module:} TSN WCD analysis relies on mathematical tools such as NC, which LLMs cannot perform reliably.
-Integrating dedicated computational modules, as suggested in~\cite{ChatNet}, is therefore necessary. \item \textbf{TSN datasets:} The absence of open-source datasets and algorithms limits the ability to fine-tune models for TSN-specific tasks.
-Without such resources, model coverage and performance remain limited. \item \textbf{Continuous verification:} Misconfigurations in TSN can cause wasted resources, QoS violations, or safety-critical failures.
-LLM outputs therefore require continuous verification and validation, ideally with minimal human intervention while maintaining deterministic guarantees. \end{itemize}
+Despite these advantages, several challenges remain for realizing an LLM-aided TSN orchestrator: \begin{itemize} \item \textbf{Mathematical module:} TSN WCD analysis relies on mathematical tools such as NC, which LLMs cannot perform reliably.
+Therefore, integrating dedicated computational modules and optimization solvers, as suggested in~\cite{ChatNet}, is necessary.
+Integrating LLMs with existing NC tools will provide the necessary mathematical guarantees for WCD analysis. \item \textbf{TSN datasets:} The absence of open-source datasets and algorithms limits the ability to fine-tune and verify models for TSN-specific tasks.
+Having open-source TSN test cases for different applications supports reproducibility. \item \textbf{Continuous verification:} Misconfigurations in TSN can cause wasted resources, QoS violations, or safety-critical failures.
+LLM outputs therefore require continuous verification and validation, with the help of NC solvers, such as the ones provided in~\cite{luxi_access, luxi_tnsm}, and existing TSN configuration tools, ideally with minimal human intervention. \item \textbf{Assurance and trust:} Current off-the-shelf models are not yet sufficient to replace the existing mathematical tools in assurance-relevant stages (C-E).
+For these stages, LLMs can assist in input preparation, output translation, report generation, and assistance of established tools.
+Future LLM-assisted TSN systems should move from one-shot generation toward hybrid workflows that combine LLMs with solvers, simulators, validators, and, where relevant, model checkers or theorem provers. \end{itemize}